-7.5.1.2 Power Good
+6.5.1.2 Power Good

-Power Good (PG) is an open collector output that is pulled low, if the output voltage is outside of the Power Good window.
+Power Good (PG) is an open collector output with a weak constant current pull-up that is pulled low if the output voltage is outside of the Power Good window.
 The window is formed by the Power Good High threshold that is programmable at 105 or 110% of the output voltage and the Power Good Low threshold that can be programmed at 90 or 95% of the output voltage.

 Power Good protection is only enabled after the output voltage reaches its steady state level.
-A programmable delay can be set between 0 and 150ms to delay the release of the PG pin after the voltage has reached the steady state level (see Figure 12).
+A programmable delay can be set between 0 and 150ms to delay the release of the PG pin after the voltage has reached the steady state level (see Figure 15).
 This allows using the PG pin to reset load circuits properly.
 The Power Good protection remains active during margining voltage transitions.
-The threshold will vary proportionally to the voltage change (see Figure 26).
+This allows using the PG pin to reset load circuits properly.
+Power Good protection remains active during margining voltage transitions.
+The threshold will vary proportionally to the voltage change (see Figure 29).

-The Power Good Warning pulls the PG pin low and changes the PG bit of the status register ST to 0.
+Power Good Warning pulls the PG pin low and changes the PG bit of the status register ST to 0.
 When the output voltage returns within the Power Good window, the PG pin is released high, the PG bit is cleared and the Power Good Warning is removed.
 The Power Good pin can also be pulled low by an external circuit to initiate the Power Good Warning.

-At turn-off the PG pin can be programmed to either be pulled low immediately following the turn-off command, or then when the voltage actually starts to ramp down (Reset vs. Power Good functionality in Figure 12).
+At turn-off the PG pin can be programmed to either be pulled low immediately following the turn-off command, or when the output voltage actually starts to ramp down (Reset vs. Power Good functionality in Figure 15).

-Note: To retrieve status information, Status Monitoring in the GUI DPM Configure Devices window should be enabled (refer to Digital Power Manager Data Sheet).
+NOTE: To retrieve status information, Status Monitoring in the GUI DPM Configure Devices window should be enabled (refer to Digital Power Manager Data Sheet).
 The DPM will retrieve the status information from each dPOL on a continuous basis.

-7.5.2 Faults
+6.5.2 Faults